Moonlington/tabletopfloreblog/content/wiki/Flores 5e House Rules.md

 There are a few races that are either overpowered or do not fit within the world of [[Halcyon]].
 These are as follows.

-- Aarakocra (Flight is overpowered at lvl 1)
+- Aarakocra
-- Simic Hybrid (...What even is it?)
+- Simic Hybrid
-- Vedalken (Overpowered due to adv on saving throws)
+- Vedalken
-- Yuan-ti Pureblood (Should be fine without Magic Resistance)
 - Variant Human (Given that I'm planning on giving everyone a free feat)

 ### Bloodied Condition